JJPmeyer/lenoapps_website/README.md

-# Tiny Tree Solutions Website
+# Leno Apps Website

-This is the official website for Tiny Tree Solutions, showcasing our monday.com apps and providing comprehensive documentation.
+This is the official website for Leno Apps, showcasing our monday.com apps and providing comprehensive documentation.

 ## About

-Tiny Tree Solutions builds powerful apps that enhance your monday.com experience.
+Leno Apps builds powerful apps that enhance your monday.com experience.
 Our applications are designed to save you time, simplify your processes, and help your team work smarter.

 ## Current Apps